 - We discuss strategies for energy management and self-confidence

-- We improve self-regulations of different physiologies: Peripheral skin temperature, electrodermal response (sweating), muscle tension (EMG), heart rate and the synchrony of heart rate with respiration (RSA)
+- We improve the self-regulation of different physiologies:, peripheral skin temperature, electrodermal response (sweating), muscle tension (EMG), heart rate and the synchrony of heart rate with respiration (RSA)

 Many Business executives, managers, sales associates, nurses, doctors, lawyers and other professionals have used Neurofeedback services to give them a competitive edge.
-Musicians, writers, singers, computer programmers and other performing artists have used Neurofeedback & to enhance their creativity and skills to refined their skills and performance, while being able to access and stay in “The Zone”
+Musicians, writers, singers, computer programmers and other performing artists have used Neurofeedback to enhance their creativity and skills, to refine their skills and performance, while being able to access and stay in “The Zone”.

 Here are some examples of optimal frequencies for different tasks;